-Front, from left to right: Cynthia Dietzen, and Sarah Laurie; in back: Charles Holder, and Alicia Schneider
+Front left to right: Alicia Schneider, Sarah Laurie and Charles Holder

 The mission of the EH&S&S department is to partner with the university campus community in an effort to inform, educate, and provide up-to-date compliance information to provide a safe, compliant and supportive environment in which to foster the learning process.
 The EH&S&S department integrates sustainability into individual aspects of campus life by improving transportation, increasing environmental awareness and utilizing the campus as a learning/living environment to achieve sustainability.
 EH&S&S endeavors to provide a secure, viable campus in which members of the college community can explore education and foster safe work practices while sharing in the university experience.